LinuxRocks2000/jhewit/jewish-history-culture.md

 ---
 layout: default
-title: The cultural diversity of Judaism
+title: The Cultural Diversity of Judaism
 ---

 We celebrate Judaism’s cultural diversity and acknowledge that Jews come from many cultures.